chloeloveall/template-repo/README.md

 ## Setup/Installation Requirements

-1. Clone the repository
+1. Clone the repository with the following git command:
     >$ git clone https://github.com/chloeloveall/project-name.git
-2. Open the portfolio-website directory in a code editor (VS Code is recommended)
+2. Open the project directory in your terminal
-3. To view the site from VS Code, use the Live Server extension to open index.html in your preferred browser
+3. Recreate the project environment by running the terminal command $ npm install
+4. Create the production environment by running the terminal command $ npm run build
+5. Open the project in the browser of your choice with the terminal command $ npm run start
+6. Run tests in Jest with the terminal command $ npm test

 ## Known Bugs